 Method 1: Update QuickBooks to the Latest Version

-- Open QuickBooks and go to the “Help” menu.
+- Open QuickBooks and navigate to the “Help” menu.

-- Click on “Update Now” and wait for the process to complete.
+- Select “Update Now” and allow the software to complete the update.

-- Restart QuickBooks and check if the Error 6000 83 persists.
+- Once the update is finished, restart QuickBooks and check if the issue with Error 6000 83 still exists.

 Method 2: Use QuickBooks File Doctor